 How Craft Breweries Are Finding Creative Ways to Stay Afloat

-From restaurant closures and widespread staff layoffs to a growing number of state-mandated shelter-in-place orders, the hospitality sector at large has taken quite a beating over the last few coronavirus-crazed weeks.
+From restaurant closures and widespread staff layoffs to state-mandated shelter-in-place orders, the hospitality sector at large has taken quite a beating over the past coronavirus-crazed year.
 And just like their less-boozy neighbors, craft breweries around the country are also struggling to stay afloat amid a sudsy sea of uncertainty and ever-heightening restrictions.
 With bars and restaurants shifting their operations to take-out and delivery only, wholesale orders have plummeted and the personable neighborhood taprooms that once served as the industry’s lifeblood are being forced to hang up their tap handles for the foreseeable future.

 According to a March 17th survey conducted by the Brewers Association, a national trade group for small and independent craft brewers, a whopping 98.9% of respondents reported that COVID-19 precautions and regulations had already spurred drops in onsite sales and distributor orders as well as canceled events.
 95.2% said they anticipated the coming month’s sales to be down compared to last year and 57.7% admitted that company layoffs were probable.
 All this in an industry that’s just now beginning to level out after a decade of almost comically impressive growth.